 How much they cost is another consideration.
-A large arrangement of my favorite fresh flowers such as peonies, ranunculus, hellebore, and tulips would add up to $150-$200, depending on the size.
-Putting that expense into an artificial floral arrangement instead is a one-time investment because you can use it again and again.
+You’re probably thinking, “which is cheaper, real or artificial flowers?”
+On average, a large arrangement of my favorites: peonies, ranunculus, hellebore, and tulips adds up to $150-$200, depending on the size.
+Putting that expense into an artificial floral arrangement instead is a one-time investment you can use repeatedly.

 Take these peonies, for instance.
-Real peonies vs artificial peonies—both ruffly and beautiful.
-Both a lovely shade and both wonderful to have in the house.
-But the fresh peonies are currently around $8 each stem, so a bouquet of 25-30 of them will cost somewhere around $200-$240.
-For that same investment, you can have artificial decorative flowers that will last season after season.
+Real peonies and artificial peonies are both ruffly and beautiful.
+Both have a lovely shade and are wonderful to have at home.
+However, the fresh peonies are cost about $8 per stem.
+So, a bouquet of 25 to 30 of them will cost somewhere around $200 to $240.
+For that same investment, you can display artificial decorative blossoms that will last season after season.

 Comparing Real vs Artificial Flowers

-Today, I’m going to show you a comparison of real and faux florals based on a couple of my favorite Balsam Hill arrangements.
-I sourced almost all of the same flowers that were in the artificial arrangements, with some out-of-season exceptions and color changes.
+Today, I’m going to show you a comparison of real and artificial flowers based on a couple of my favorite Balsam Hill arrangements.
+I sourced nearly all the same flowers in the artificial arrangements, with some out-of-season exceptions and color changes.
 I then recreated the arrangements with fresh flowers.

-Let’s take a closer look at the flower arrangements I recreated and see how the faux flowers fared when compared to the real ones.
+Let’s take a closer look at the floral arrangements I recreated.
+You’ll see how the faux blooms fared compared to the real ones.

 I’m in love with the Nantucket Hydrangea Arrangement.
-A beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.
+It’s a beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.

-I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe mostly.
+I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe.

 In some of the photos, it is hard to tell which is faux.
 The artificial hydrangeas and pittosporum are incredibly realistic.